-This article describes the process for installing your newly purchased EV or OV SSL certificate.
+This article describes the process for installing your newly purchased EV or OV SSL certificate with AutoInstall SSL.

 This article describes the process for installing your newly purchased domain verified SSL certificate with AutoInstall SSL.

-Learn about the renewal process for an SSL certificate in this article.
+Learn all about the renewal process for SSL certificates in this article.

-You can configure your web site to redirect users so they always use a secure HTTPS connection, even if they type a non-secure HTTP URL in their web browser.
+You can configure your web site to redirect visitors so they always use a secure HTTPS connection, even if they type a non-secure HTTP URL in their web browser.
 This article covers how to use an .htaccess file to do this redirection.

 Depending on how you obtain an SSL certificate, you may have to generate a private key and CSR (Certificate Signing Request) first.
 This article explains how to generate a private key and CSR from the command line.
 Please note that if your account includes cPanel access, you do not have to follow the procedures described in this article.

 This article discusses an issue that occurs when visitors request a secure page on your web site that contains insecure elements, as well as two ways to resolve it, both on the server side and client side.

 SNI enables you to run an SSL-enabled site without purchasing a dedicated IP address.
 Learn more about how SNI affects your SSL options, such as whether you need to purchase a dedicated IP address for your SSL certificate and what browsers support SNI, in this article.

-Learn how to check which OpenSSL version is installed on a server.
+Learn how to check which OpenSSL version is installed on a server using the command line.

 Learn how to automatically generate and install a valid SSL certificate on an unmanaged server using Let's Encrypt.

 Let's Encrypt certificates provide a new and easy way to create and install SSL certificates.
 However, they are not suitable for all situations.
 Learn about the differences between Let's Encrypt certificates and traditional CA-issued certificates in this article.

-You can install a self-signed SSL certificate on your website.
+You can install a self-signed SSL certificate on your website with cPanel or Plesk.
 Learn more here.